Hardware Honeypot: Setting Sequential Reverse Engineering on a Wrong Track: Background Analysis

 \subsection{FSM Extraction}

-During gate-level sequential RE, \ac{FSM} extraction requires multiple steps: 1) identify all \acp{FF} which contain the \ac{FSM} state, i.e. \acp{SFF}; 2) identify all further netlist elements which determine the \ac{FSM} states, i.e. all gates in the region of the \acp{SFF}; 3) extract the state transition graph by determining all possible next states for a current state and all possible input combinations, starting from the reset state \cite{mcelvain2001methods, meade2016netlist}.
-Steps 2) and 3) can be solved by netlist tracing or Boolean function evaluation.
-They are exact approaches for given \acp{SFF} and reset state.
-Identifying the correct \acp{SFF}, however, is a more challenging task, for which currently only heuristic approaches exist.
-Consequently, the success of retrieving a correct state transition graph can be measured by the success of identifying the correct \acp{SFF}.
+During gate-level sequential \ac{RE}, \ac{FSM} extraction requires multiple steps: 1) identify all \acp{SFF}; 2) identify all further netlist elements which determine the \ac{FSM} states; 3) extract the \ac{STG} \cite{mcelvain2001methods, meade2016netlist}.
+Steps 2) and 3) can be solved by exact approaches for given \acp{SFF} and reset state.
+However, identifying the correct \acp{SFF} is a more challenging task, for which currently only heuristic approaches exist.
+Consequently, the success of retrieving a correct \ac{STG} can be measured by the success of identifying the correct \acp{SFF}.

-Table \ref{tab:BackgroundOverview} provides an overview of state-of-the-art methods to identify \acp{SFF} from a reverse engineered gate-level netlist, and an overview of their applied features: high \ac{FP}; \ac{FP} of any strength; dependency on the same clock, reset, or enable signal; influence on the design's control signals; dissimilar gate-level structures of their input cones; type or level of influence or dependency between them, ranging from loosely connected to strongly connected, e.g. \acp{SCC}; further structural features, like gate types in the input cone.
-The table shows what features each method uses for the identification and thus, shows methods with similar features or frequently applied features.
+Table \ref{tab:BackgroundOverview} provides an overview of state-of-the-art methods to identify \acp{SFF} from a reverse-engineered gate-level netlist, and an overview of their applied features: high \ac{FP}; \ac{FP} of any strength; dependency on the same clock, reset, or enable signal; influence on the design's control signals; dissimilar gate-level structures or functions of their input cones; type or level of influence or dependency between them, ranging from loosely connected to strongly connected, e.g. \acp{SCC}; further structural features, like gate types in the input cone.
+The table shows each method's features for identifying \acp{SFF}, thus showing methods with similar or frequently applied features.